-The methodology for the Times Higher Education Arab University Rankings is looking at research-intensive universities across all their core missions: teaching, research, research influence, society (including industry income and impact), and international outlook.
-We use 16 carefully calibrated performance indicators, listed below, to provide the most comprehensive and balanced comparisons, trusted by students, academics, university leaders, industry and governments.
+The methodology for the Times Higher Education Arab University Rankings is looking at research-intensive universities across all their core missions: teaching, research environment, research quality, society (including industry income and impact), and international outlook.

 The basic methodology for the Arab University Rankings is similar to that used for the World University Rankings but we have made important changes to some of the underlying data sources, notably deriving the reputation data from an Arab region-specific survey.
-The citation score is based on the Field-Weighted Citation Impact 75th percentile for each institution - as opposed to the mean average for each institution as used in the WUR.
+The citation score is based on the Field-Weighted Citation Impact 75th percentile for each institution - as opposed to a combination of that measure and the average FWCI for each institution as used in the WUR.
 We believe that this gives a more stable measure over time and prevents the distorting effect of a few papers with very high numbers of citations.